danny-andrews/elemint/README.md

 - Custom Elements
 - Constructable Stylesheets

+If your target browser does not support these features, you will need to ship your own polyfills for them.

 ## Under the Hood

 This core of this library is just a factory function which takes some configuration and a render function, and returns a CustomElement class.